Surya Vamsam (1997 film)

 Surya Vamsam is a 1997 Indian Tamil-language drama film written and directed by Vikraman.
 The film stars R. Sarathkumar and Devayani, with Radhika, Manivannan, Priya Raman, Nizhalgal Ravi, Tharini, Ajay Ratnam, Jai Ganesh, Shiva and Anandaraj in supporting roles.
-It revolves around a traditional father and his illiterate son, following their tense relationship and shows how the strict patriarchy causes a drift between them.
+It revolves around a traditional father and his son, following their tense relationship, and shows how the strict patriarchy causes a drift between them.

-Surya Vamsam was released on 27 June 1997 and emerged one of the most successful Tamil films of the year.
+Surya Vamsam was released on 27 June 1997 and emerged as one of the most successful Tamil films of the year.
 The film won six Tamil Nadu State Film Awards, including Best Film, Best Director (Vikraman) and Best Actress (Devayani), while Sarathkumar won the Filmfare Award for Best Actor – Tamil.
-It was remade into Telugu as Suryavamsam (1998), in Hindi as Sooryavansham (1999), in Kannada as Suryavamsha (1999) and in Bhojpuri as Dulha Milal Dildar (2005).
+It was remade in Telugu as Suryavamsam (1998), in Hindi as Sooryavansham (1999), in Kannada as Suryavamsha (1999) and in Bhojpuri as Dulha Milal Dildar (2005).